Committee’s Official Designation

 Estimated Number and Frequency of Meetings

-Meetings shall be held approximately once a year.
+Meetings shall be held approximately 1-2 times a year.
 Meetings shall be open to the public except as determined otherwise by the Commissioner or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.

 Unless renewed by appropriate action the Pharmaceutical Science and Clinical Pharmacology Advisory Committee will terminate two years from the date the charter is filed.